Supersymmetric soliton solution in (1+1)-dimensional Ultracold Quantum Gases: Abstract

 \section{Abstract}

 {We obtain by dimensional reduction a $(1+1)$ supersymmetric system introduced in the description of ultracold quantum gases.
 The correct supercharges are identified and their algebra is constructed.
-Finally we find static self-dual solutions that satisfy a Liouville type differential equation. }
+Finally novel static self-dual solutions emerge, satisfying a Liouville type differential equation. }

 {\bf Keywords}:Supersymmetry, Chern-Simons gauge theory, Ultracold gases, differential equations, Liouville

 {\bf PACS numbers}:11.30.Pb, 12.60.Jv, 67.856.Pq, 11.15.Yc, 02.30.Jr